 R | 115 min | Crime, Drama, Thriller

-After being wrongfully imprisoned for thirteen years and having her child taken away from her, a woman seeks revenge through increasingly cruel and brutal means.
+After being wrongfully imprisoned for thirteen years and having her child taken away from her, a woman seeks revenge through increasingly brutal means.

 [Action/Horror] Another Korean movie which is loosely connected to Oldboy by being part of the Vengeance Trilogy (a name applied retrospectively to an unrelated trilogy of films created by Chan-wook Park).
 I love the dark themes in the Vengeance Trilogy films.